open-mmlab/mmagic/docs/en/overview.md

 # Overview

+## What is MMEditing?

 MMEditing is an open-source toolbox for professional AI researchers and machine learning engineers to explore image/video processing, editing and synthesis.

-MMEditing allows researchers and engineers to use pre-trained state-of-the-art models, train and develop new models easily.
+MMEditing allows researchers and engineers to use pre-trained state-of-the-art models, train and develop new customized models easily.
 MMEditing supports various tasks, including:

 - Image super-resolution